rickmanley-nc/laptop-configure/README.md

 ## Vars

 All variables are located in `group_vars/all`.
+Update that file with your environment details.

 ## Tags

-##
-- `ansible-playbook -i hosts main.yml -t firewall,packages,libvirtd,httpd,openscap,files`
-- `ansible-playbook -i hosts main.yml -t network`
 - firewall
 - myfiles
 - packages